 - Divide the dough into two halves.
 Set each half onto a piece of parchment paper and shape (roughly) into a cylinder, about 2 inches in diameter.

-- For both batches, roll up the parchment paper, then twist the ends in opposite directions to form a tight log.
+- Roll up the parchment paper, then twist the ends in opposite directions to form tight logs.

 - Transfer the logs into the fridge and chill for 1 hour.